swiss-seismological-service/rt-hermes/README.md

 This starts a single forecast directly on the local machine.

 ### 3.5 (Optional) Schedule forecasts or execute "replays".
 To use advanced features like scheduling, it is necessary to start a process which "serves" the forecastseries.
+This will be a long-running process which will execute forecasts as they are requested by the schedule or by the CLI, so just let the process run in a terminal, and open a new terminal to execute further commands.
 ```
 hermes forecastseries serve fs_induced
 ```